rishabh15b/docuquery-app/README.md

 ## 👨‍💻 Author

-Developed by [Your Name](https://github.com/<your_username>).
+Developed by [Rishabh Balaiwar](https://github.com/rishabh15b).
 Feel free to reach out for questions or collaboration opportunities!

 ---